The people of the Faroe Islands

 An important characteristic about Faroe Islanders is their openness towards visiting tourists.
 Faroe Islanders are proud of their country and culture, and are eager to show visitors the best of what the Faroe Islands have to offer.
 So don’t hesitate to make contact with Faroe Islanders – you never know, it might end up as the best part of your trip.

-- The population of the Faroe Islands totals at nearly 50,000 people, with nearly half living in the capital, Tórshavn.
+- The population of the Faroe Islands totals at 52,656 people, the highest in history, with nearly half living in the capital, Tórshavn.

 - With a fertility rate of 2.4, the Faroe Islands has a higher fertility rate than any other European country.